marcomarchionni/to-do-list-app/README.md

 # to-do-list-app

-Simple To Do App using JQuery
+Simple To Do List App using JQuery